Search Free Minnesota Marriage Records & Licenses

 Minnesota marriage licenses are valid for 6 months after they’re issued.
 Couples will receive their license the day they apply, and they don’t have to be Minnesota residents to marry in the state.

-With the guidance in this resource, citizens are ready to request Minnesota marriage records and learn more about nuptials in the state.
+With the guidance provided within this resource, citizens are ready to request Minnesota marriage records and learn more about nuptials in the state.
+For details of marriages that have been dissolved (legally ended), you can use the steps for obtaining divorce records in MN; for other record types (property ownership, warrants, crime, etc.), refer to the Minnesota public information lookup resource.

 References